VictoriaMetrics/VictoriaMetrics/README.md

 * `increase(vm_slow_metric_name_loads_total[5m])` - the number of slow loads of metric names during the last 5 minutes.
   If this number remains high during extended periods of time, then it is likely more RAM is needed for optimal handling of the current number of active time series.

+VictoriaMetrics also exposes currently running queries with their execution times at `/api/v1/status/active_queries` page.

 ### Troubleshooting